Electrical contractors in

 Insurance Minimums

 Rhode Island requires minimum $300,000 general liability insurance for electrical contractors.
-Workers compensation mandatory for businesses with employees.
-Many municipalities and customers require $1 million liability coverage.
+Workers compensation required if employing others.
+Many municipalities and clients require $1,000,000 liability coverage.

 How to Get Licensed